Martinez gets 1st win as starter since 2018, Cards top Phils

 UP NEXT

 St. Louis RHP Johan Oviedo (0-0) will start in the third game of the four-game set on Wednesday.
+He will make his first start of the season and his second appearance.
 The Phillies did not announce a starter before Tuesday night’s game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports